Almost everywhere you go, someone is always asking for a PSA birth certificate.

 When done, click Next.

 A box will then appear on the screen asking you to confirm whether the information you’ve just provided is correct.
-Note that the delivery schedule is from 8 AM to 5 PM on weekdays.
+The delivery schedule is from 8 AM to 5 PM on weekdays.

 If you’re sure about their accuracy, click Confirm.